risk-of-thunder/R2Wiki/docs/Mod-Creation/Getting-Started/First-Mod.md

 ## Install BepInEx, HookGenPatcher and R2API

+### BepInEx

-### BepInEx is a tool that allow us to load the mods into the game.
+BepInEx is a tool that allow us to load the mods into the game.

 - R2modman